allex-docs/tutorials/async/bind.md

 `bind` lets you postpone execution of methods with given parameters on given instances.

-If I wanted the `m3` `Multiplier` instance to multiply number 7 somewhere in the future, I would construct a _bound_ function (let's name it `m37`)
+If we wanted the `m3` `Multiplier` instance to multiply number 7 somewhere in the future, we would construct a _bound_ function (let's name it `m37`)

 ```javascript
 var m37 = m3.multiply.bind(m3, 7);
 ```

-The `m37` variable would contain a function that I can call anytime later in the program's lifecycle.
+The `m37` variable would contain a function that we can call anytime later in the program's lifecycle.
-Whenever I call `m37`
+Whenever we call `m37`

 ```javascript
 m37(); //returns 21;
 ```

-So, the big deal with the `this` is that the first argument you provide to `bind` will be the `this` parameter during the execution of the function `bind` returns.
+So, the big deal with the `this` is that the first argument you provide to `bind` will be the `this` parameter during the execution of the function that `bind` returns.

-If you take a look how we wrote the `multiply` function in [A Simple Example](a_simple_example), and how we wrote the `Multiplier.prototype.multiply` method in this situation, it is clear that the `multiply` function makes no use of the `this` parameter, but the `Multiplier.prototype.multiply` method makes use of the `this` parameter.
+If you take a look at how we wrote the `multiply` function in [A Simple Example](a_simple_example), and how we wrote the `Multiplier.prototype.multiply` method in this situation, it is clear that the `multiply` function makes no use of the `this` parameter, but the `Multiplier.prototype.multiply` method makes use of the `this` parameter.

 So, we _bound_ the `multiply` function by providing the `this` parameter of value `null`.
-On the other side, it makes no sense to `bind` a method of a class to a `null` `this` value.
+On the other side, it makes no sense to `bind` a method of a class to a `null` value for `this`.
 You have to provide a "live" instance as the `this` argument instead.
 In our case, we provided the `m3` value to be the `this` argument.

 It might also be useful to note that instead of